 - Children should bring water bottles each day; these should also be clearly labelled with your child’s name.
 They will be sent home regularly to allow them to be washed.

 - Please do not bring school bags in to school unless absolutely necessary.

 Please do let us know if there is anything going on at home that will affect your child’s learning, or if you have any questions.
-If you have any messages to pass on either Mrs Haines or Mrs Bradley will be available on the yard at the beginning of the day.
-At the end of the day Mrs Haines or Mrs Roberts will be on the yard.
+If you have any messages to pass on either Mrs Haines or Mrs Bradley will be available on the yard at the beginning and end of the day.
 Alternatively, you can telephone the school office who will pass a message on to us for you.

 Thank you for your continuing support.
 We are excited to see what this term brings, and we look forward to seeing the children grow and learn together.